campoceblo/infinite-agentic-loop/.mistral/commands/infinite.md

 - Balance parallel speed with quality and coordination overhead

 **Agent Management:**
-- Provide each Sub Agent with complete context and clear assignments
+- Provide each MistralAI Agent with complete context and clear assignments
 - Handle agent failures gracefully with iteration reassignment
 - Ensure all parallel outputs integrate cohesively with the overall progression